araobp/blender-3d/hdri/README.md

 A Sun light was added in the scene to enhance the Drone's shadow.

-The shadow catcher is a simple plane.
+Note that the shadow catcher is not a simple plane.

 => Video on YouTube: https://youtu.be/9N4XoviSjys